osianSmith/Labbot/README.md

 ## FAQ
+#### Is labbot down?
+To test this, type `!status` into a channel.
+Labbot is hosted on digital ocean and should be up 99% of the time, however may go down for maintance.
+This should be outside class times (such as the weekend.
+Check osiansmith.com/labbot/ for scheduled downtime
 ####  What information is saved?
 I am not saving any information.
 There are *some* print statements that ai can see in a command line; however, this is more for debugging.